worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/Training-Preperations-Contributor.md

 5. After installing GitHub Desktop, open it and go to _File_ → _Options_, then log in using your GitHub account.
    - _Optional_: Go to _Help_ → _About GitHub Desktop_ to check for updates.
      (*Software Center* may not install the latest version.
-GitHub Desktop will regardless evenutally update itself automatically.)
+GitHub Desktop will regardless eventually update itself automatically.)

 6. Accept the invitation to the training repository sent by your instructor (see Step 2).